ottenwbe/pi-jenkins-ssh-agent/README.md

 # pi-jenkins-ssh-agent
-A Docker ssh agent for Jenkins that runs on Raspberry Pis (ARM).
+A docker ssh agent for Jenkins that runs on Raspberry Pis (ARM).
 The ssh agent's docker image is based on Jenkin's [docker-ssh-slave](https://github.com/jenkinsci/docker-ssh-slave).

 ## Docker Images